geohemex/run_analysis/README.md

 4. Appropriately labels the data set with descriptive variable names.

 ##Run_Analysis Explanation
-1. Download the files
+1. Download the files.
-2. Import both files, Training and test and label them
+2. Import Training and Test files.
+Then label them.
-3. Merge the files
+3. Merge the files.
-4. Reshape the merged file
+4. Reshape the merged file.
-5. Melt the re-shpaed file
+5. Melt the reshaped file.
-6. Create the final table
+6. Create the final table.